Adelaide-Autonomous-Racing-Kit/ac-interface/readme.md

 	-tune zerolatency \
 	-f flv "rtmp://127.0.0.1/live/test"
 ```
 - `-f x11grab`: This option tells FFmpeg to use the X11 screen capture input device.
-This option allows FFmpeg to capture the entire screen or a specific window.
 - `-framerate 30`: This option sets the frame rate of the captured video to 30 frames per second.
 - `-i "1"`: This option specifies the input device to use, in this case, it is the X11 display number.
 - `-c:v libx264`: This option tells FFmpeg to use the H.264 codec for the video stream.